 Note: This is a digital file of the pattern only, and is not a finished product.
+Unfortunately I can only sell to the US and Canada right now.
+If you are here from a country other than the ones listed, please head to the links below.

 This pattern uses the Oyster stitch to create a design to reminds me of sea shells.
 They are great mittens to wear down by the shore, perhaps when going for a nice bonfire with friends and family.
 Having a weenie roast down by the shore was always very popular, and still is, when I was growing up in Nova Scotia.
 I have many great memories tied to being down by the shore.
 These mittens are my tribute to not just that time, but the place.